kevinpapst/AdminLTEBundle/Resources/docs/configurations.md

 Readm more in the [control sidebar](control_sidebar.md) documentation.

 ## KNP Menu (admin_lte.knp_menu)

+If you use the KNP MenuBundle in your application, you can configure it to be used in the theme.

 Please read the [KNP menu docu](knp_menu.md) for more information.